-Greece’s industrial turnover fell by 2.4 percent year-on-year (YoY) in February compared to a slightly upward revised increase of 5.8 percent in January, Hellenic Statistical Authority (ELSTAT) data published on Thursday showed.
+Greece’s Consumer Price Index (CPI) fell by 1.3 percent year-on-year (YoY) in February compared to a decline of 2 percent seen in January, Hellenic Statistical Authority (ELSTAT) figures showed on Wednesday.

 The rise in the nominal value of apartments in Greece came to 2.6 percent year-on-year in the fourth quarter of 2020 from an increase of 3.5 percent in Q3 2020, Bank of Greece data showed on Tuesday.

 General govt primary cash deficit at 720 mln in January, as social security funds start year in deficit

 Greece’s general government (gg) primary cash deficit came to 720 million euros in January compared to a surplus of 878 million euros in the same month of in 2020, according to the Finance Ministry’s (MoF) monthly gg bulletin.

 Greece’s seasonally adjusted (SA) GDP rose by 2.7 percent quarter-on-quarter (QoQ) in the fourth quarter (Q4) of 2020 after an upward revised increase of 3.1 percent in the previous quarter, provisional estimates from the Hellenic Statistical Authority (ELSTAT) revealed on Friday.